 ➤ Do not exceed maximum daily doses for each medicine.

-➤ Use proper dosing based on child’s weight and age.
+➤ Use proper dosing based on child’s weight and product concentration.

-➤ Avoid giving both medicines simultaneously to prevent overdose.
+➤ Avoid giving both medicines randomly because dosing confusion can lead to overdose.

-➤ Consult a doctor if fever persists beyond 3 days or worsens.
+➤ Consult a doctor if fever persists beyond 3 days, worsens, or the child looks very sick.

 Frequently Asked Questions